adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 - **Provider Classification and Management Type**: The NDIS distinguishes between self-managed, plan-managed, and agency-managed participants.
 Self-managed participants can negotiate rates outside the price limits, while plan-managed and agency-managed participants are bound by NDIS price limits, as explained on MyCareSpace.
 TTP providers, who receive additional funding, may charge slightly higher rates, though this loading ended on June 30, 2024, according to NDIS Pricing Updates.

-## Disability Support Worker Pay Rates: Detailed Breakdown
+## NDIS Disability Support Worker Pay Rate: Detailed Breakdown

 Based on the SCHADS Award 2024/2025, which is relevant for NDIS support workers, the following disability support worker pay rates were identified from Carelogy: